 Tip #2: Bring your policing skills into play.

-I will cooperate with the other captors by avoiding to draw attention to myself.
+I will cooperate with the other captors by avoiding drawing attention to myself.
 I will memorize the physical traits of those present in the place and analyze the situation.
-I will also look out for the body languages of the hostages, without putting any of them in danger.
+I will also look out for the body language of the hostages, without putting any of them in danger.

 14. What Would You Do If A Suspect Offered You Money To Stall An Ongoing Investigation?

-Corruption is a serious offence in the police department.
+Corruption is a serious offense in the police department.
 Therefore, this question only has one answer.